 Each row in

-wikipedia-detox-250-line-data.tsv represents a different review left by a user on Wikipedia.
-The first column represents the sentiment of the text (0 is non-toxic, 1 is toxic), and the second column represents the comment left by the user.
-The columns are separated by tabs.
+yelp_labelled.txt represents a different review of a restaurant left by a user on Yelp.
+The first column represents the comment left by the user, and the second column represents the sentiment of the text (0 is negative, 1 is positive).
+The columns are separated by tabs, and the dataset has no header.
 The data looks like the following:

 In Model Builder, you can add data from a local file or connect to a SQL Server database.
 In this case, you'll add

-Select File as the input data source in the drop-down, and in Select a file find and select
+Select File as the input data source type.

-Under Column to predict (Label), select "Sentiment."
-The Label is what you're predicting, which in this case is the Sentiment found in the first column of the dataset.
+Under Column to predict (Label), select "col1."
+The Label is what you're predicting, which in this case is the sentiment found in the second column ("col1") of the dataset.

 After adding your data, go to the Train step.